hectic-oslo/SparkScalaQ3/README.md

 2. **`aggregateExportsByCountry`**: Validates aggregation of export values by country.
 3. **`categorizeCountries`**: Confirms countries are categorized as "big," "medium," or "small" based on total exports.

 Each test uses sample data to validate functionality, ensuring accurate and reliable data processing in the export job.
-You can run the tests using the **Run** button in your IDE or by executing `sbt test` in the terminal for verification.
+You can run the tests using the **Run** button in your IDE for verification.